Acker Rock L.O.

 Beginning of Main Trail

 It was hot and dusty when we started our hike up the road.
 We knew it was roughly two miles to the Fire Lookout from the junction, if you stayed on the road and didn’t use the connector trail.
 As we walked along, the road conditions continued to deteriorate with larger embedded rocks, downed trees, and wash out.
 There was a point in the road where the ATVs even turned around.
 A large tree had come down across it and there wasn’t enough room on either side for them to get around.
 Ah, that’s why they didn’t take long.
 It would have required a chain saw to remove it.
-We both agreed, this was officially the worse road we’ve been on so far.
+We both agreed, this was officially the worst road we’ve been on so far.
 I took some pictures of the road, but it never quite captures the true conditions.
 We eventually reached a more open area with a view of Garwood Butte.
 There was a defined trail off to the left that we assumed was the connector trail.
 A peakbagger report had mentioned this trail was no longer here in 2012, but from what we could see it was now.
 If you take this trail you can cut off a half of a mile of road walking.
 It meets back up with the road where the official trail #1471 to Garwood Butte begins.
 There is no official trail sign, but it was a well defined junction.
 If you have trouble finding it, always look for the cut logs first.
 As we headed up the trail, it appeared to have been brushed out more recently.
 It was clear to us that someone had been taking care of this route somewhat regularly despite the road conditions.
 It was a hot and slightly humid slog to the summit.
-The trail switched backed through an interestingly mixed forest until it opened up to an exposed slope.
+The trail switch-backed through an interestingly mixed forest until it opened up to an exposed slope.
 The trail was in great condition besides a few loose sections that made finding my footing more difficult.

 My partner reached the summit before me and was already making his rounds on the catwalk as I tried not to completely wilt away in the sun.
 I always seem to struggle more than him, specifically on steeper trails and in the heat.
 Partially, because I’m not in as good of shape but there are various other reasons as well.
 Garwood has a really nice summit on the edge of a rock that dropped off to views of the drainage below.
 The lookout structure was looking a bit worse for wear on the catwalk.
 Some of the stairs had broken and one corner was being supported by two boards.
 There was a sign posted on the cab mentioning the ongoing restoration, but I’m not sure if that is still active.
 Please use caution if you decide to climb the catwalk.
 We headed down after taking in the hazed over views and debated our next step.
 We had already found some decent dispersed camp spots and could have easily set up camp early to relax.
 But, there was also just enough time left in the day to move on to Mount Stella.
 We were both torn between wanting to maximize our short trip and just taking it easy for once.
 Who were we really kidding though?
-Of course, we headed on to Mount Stella.
+Of course, we headed on to Mount Stella (post).

 History.

 Formerly known as Bear Butte, it was renamed to Garwood Butte in 1946 to commemorate Leroy E. Garwood.
 Leroy was a former Forest Service District Ranger that died in March 1944.
 He was known as an old-timer on the forest and was the first to develop the lookout station atop the butte.
 The renaming also helped to eliminate another “bear” named feature within the forest.
 At the time the following features included the name bear; 6 Bear Creeks, 2 Bear Buttes, 2 Bear Camps, 1 Bear Bluff, 1 Bear Bones, 1 Bear Gulch, 1 Bear Lake, 1 Bear Wallows, 1 Bear Trap Mountain, and 2 Bear Mountains.
+Not the most creative.
 The structure on Garwood Butte was built in 1942 as a 14’x14′ L-4 ground cab.
 It was last staffed in 1973 and has since been abandoned.
-In 2012, the lookout was threatened by a near by fire and had to be wrapped by fire fighters in Structure Protection Wrap.
+In 2012, the lookout was threatened by a nearby fire and had to be wrapped by fire fighters in Structure Protection Wrap.
 I believe it was the Butte Fire, but there were a few other larger fires during that year that could have caused this to be wrapped.
 There has been ongoing restoration work in more recent years, but it still needs a lot of work.

 Pig Iron L.O.